Saturday, October 30, 2021

 "Rotten Peaches" is a grand, anthemic piano ballad that is complemented by a Gospel choir (the Cantores em Ecclesia Choir) and features Rick Wakeman of Yes on the Hammond organ.
 It is the tale of a prisoner, holding onto a long-lost love, a relationship lost because of his crimes, a relationship he's pining over although it's already gone.

-"Goodbye" is the conclusion to the album, a simple ballad that mixes well with the heavy themes of "Levon" and "Tiny Dancer".
+"Goodbye" is the conclusion to the album, a simple ballad that mixes well with the more-complicated musical compositions of "Levon" and "Tiny Dancer".

-Davey Johnston plays the great mandolin on "Holiday Inn", a glimpse into life on the road for Elton and Bernie.
+Davey Johnstone plays the great mandolin on "Holiday Inn", a glimpse into life on the road for Elton and Bernie.

 The title song is another of Elton's best and Ray Cooper, who would play on several projects to come, makes his first appearance on an Elton John song.